 So, if you have an important meeting at 9am, aim to arrive five minutes earlier.
-The same applies to arriving to work– you might think that strolling in a few minutes late isn’t going to damage your image, but your clock-watching boss will likely think otherwise.
+The same applies to arriving to work– you might think that strolling in a few minutes late for work isn’t going to damage your image, but your clock-watching boss will likely think otherwise.

 4. Have a positive attitude

 No matter how much you love your job, there will always be days when you simply want to give up and throw in the towel, whether that’s because you received negative feedback or a colleague said something to upset you.
 Whatever the case, it’s important to stay positive and behave as professionally as possible, so push any personal feelings aside and remind yourself of all the reasons why you love your job.

 This also applies to when you’re given tasks to complete that fall outside your job description.
 Rather than complaining about how unfair it is and how it’s not your job, you’ll do good to shift your attitude and start accepting any additional duties with a positive outlook.
 This will help you progress your career in the long run.

 Having an open and honest line of communication with your manager is imperative, especially if you want to get anywhere during your time at the company or in your career in general.
 Your manager needs to know they can rely on you for anything, so make sure you deliver – whether that’s ensuring a last-minute booking is executed correctly or that you’re calling in sick when you are indeed sick.

 So, next time you’re running late, don’t make up a ridiculous excuse; just be honest and tell your boss that you didn’t hear your alarm go off.
 They’ll appreciate the honesty and, in return, reciprocate it.